john-paul-keenan/kong/README.md

     kong-ee kong migrations up
 ```

-Now that the datastore is ready, let';s start our first instance of Kong
+Now that the datastore is ready, let's start our first instance of Kong
 ```
 docker run -d --name kong \
     --link kong-database:kong-database \